Austrian Tec-It develops what is the most powerful desktop barcode creation app on the market and I got a chance to try it out.

 Barcode Studio creates more than 100 different barcode symbologies, including linear, 2D, postal and GS1 composite barcodes.
 It allows you to adjust every single parameter and create barcodes as image files or vector graphics with the ability to save them, export them to the clipboard and print them.
 It also supports batch barcode generation from an existing list or manually entered data.

-The app comes in two licensing versions: a licence for 1D barcodes only or a more expensive one for 1D and 2D barcodes.
+The app (Latest version has Retina support; yay!) comes in two licensing versions: a licence for 1D barcodes only or a more expensive one for 1D and 2D barcodes.
 I tested the 2D version.

 First, some serious criticism — and I know Mac users are always hitting the same nail on the head, but it’s important to us, so here it is: Barcode Studio seems to be a direct port from Windows and the interface looks like it — dated.
 Retina resolution is nowhere to be found and its looks aren’t going to win awards.